ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Have you ever asked yourself what actually is happening when we print the value of an integer variable on the screen, perhaps by use of the [echo()] procedure?
-Before [echo()] can print the value, the integer has to be converted to a text [string]{.str} somehow.
+Before [echo()] can print the value, the integer has to be converted to a text [string] somehow.
 Some people may think that this conversion is trivial.
 But as we know already that in our computer all the data is stored in abstract binary form, we know better.
 But maybe there is some magic available to do this task?
 Well, when we regard the existence of C libs or the Nim standard library as that magic solution, then the answer is yes.
-But in this section we will assume that we will not use a C library or a function of the Nim standard library for the conversion of integers to [strings]{.str}, but do it our self.
+But in this section we will assume that we will not use a C library or a function of the Nim standard library for the conversion of integers to [strings], but do it our self.
 Indeed, this conversion task is an interesting exercise, from which we can learn a lot, much more than from using a gaming lib and moving some sprites over the screen.
 Even when you already know how